pingcap/docs-cn/sql-statements/sql-statement-backup.md

 The `BACKUP` statement uses the same engine as the [BR tool](/br/backup-and-restore-use-cases.md) does, except that the backup process is driven by TiDB itself rather than a separate BR tool.
 All benefits and warnings of BR also apply in this statement.

-Executing `BACKUP` requires `SUPER` privilege.
+Executing `BACKUP` requires either the `BACKUP_ADMIN` or `SUPER` privilege.
 Additionally, both the TiDB node executing the backup and all TiKV nodes in the cluster must have read or write permission to the destination.

 The `BACKUP` statement is blocked until the entire backup task is finished, failed, or canceled.
 A long-lasting connection should be prepared for executing `BACKUP`.
 The task can be canceled using the [`KILL TIDB QUERY`](/sql-statements/sql-statement-kill.md) statement.